wenweili/Modulform/README.md

 Please make sure that all the relevant packages/programs are installed.
 For reference, the author made the compilation using Arch-based Linux distributions with TeX Live 2020; the packages **biber** and **texlive-science** are required.

 ## Clone the files
+Assume that [git](https://git-scm.com/) has been installed on your computer.
 As a preparation for the compilation process, we will clone the files into `~/Modulform` in our home directory.
 In command line, type
 ```
 cd ~
 git clone https://github.com/wenweili/Modulform